Find out what to do if you suspect fraud within the Australian Digital Health Agency

-The Commonwealth defines fraud as "dishonestly obtaining a benefit, or causing a loss, by deception or other means".
-In this definition, "benefit" can be money or objects, power, status or information.
+Fraud is defined as "dishonestly obtaining a benefit, or causing a loss, by deception or other means".
+In this definition, "benefit" can be money or objects, power, status, or information.

 How to report fraud

 We are committed to preventing fraud in the Agency.
 If you feel that an act of fraud has been committed you can report it via: